leoshad9/email-extraction/README.md

 **Author**: Mohammad Shadman

-**Description**: This script reads an input text file, extracts email addresses using a regular expression, and writes the results to `extracted_emails.txt`.
+**Description**: This script reads from a text file named `text_file.txt`, located in the same directory as the script.
+It uses a regular expression to extract all email addresses found in the file and writes these email addresses to a new text file named `extracted_emails.txt`.

 **Usage**:

+To run the script, use the following command in your terminal:

 ```bash
 python email_extractor.py